SMUHSD Graduation Requirements

-Career Technical Education (CTE): Career Technical Education is offered by the District as career and workforce preparation for high school students, preparation for advanced training, and the upgrading of existing skills.
-Career Technical Education provides high school students with valuable career and technical education so students can (1) enter the workforce with skills and competencies to be successful; (2) pursue advanced training in postsecondary educational institutions; or (3) upgrade existing skills and knowledge.
+Career Technical Education (CTE) is offered by the District as career and workforce preparation for high school students, preparation for advanced training, and the upgrading of existing skills.
+CTE provides high school students with valuable career and technical education so they can (1) enter the workforce with skills and competencies to be successful; (2) pursue advanced training in postsecondary educational institutions, or (3) upgrade existing skills and knowledge.

 Learn more about the District’s Career Technical Education classes.

 2 years - UC Requirement and 35 credits - SMUHSD requirement

 - Modern World History or European History AP (10 credits)

 3 years required (Algebra, Geometry and Intermediate Algebra), 4 years recommended; 30 credits

 2 years required (Biology and Chemistry), 3 years recommended; 20 credits